anodejs/node-ssltunnel/README.md

 ```
 var ssltunnel = require('ssltunnel');

-ssltunnel.createServer(options)
-ssltunnel.createClient(options)
+var options = {

+    'proxy_port' : 8080,
+    'server_host' : my_host,
+    'server_port' : 54443,
+    //...
+}

+ssltunnel.createServer(options);

+// or

+ssltunnel.createClient(options);
 ```

 The options are basically property bag with data similar to what arguments contain.
-Feel free to see usage example in ```bin/run_ssltunnel.js```
+See [run_ssltunnel.js](https://github.com/anodejs/node-ssltunnel/blob/master/bin/run_ssltunnel.js) for usage example.

-Please see detailed list below:
+The full list is below:

-* options.client_port:
-For createServer() this is a remote machine port.
-For createClient() this is a ssltunnel's server port.

-* options.client_host:
-For createServer() this is a remote machine host.
-For createClient() this is a ssltunnel's server host.

-* options.server_port:
-For createServer() this is a listening port for ssltunnel's server.
-For createClient() this is a listening port for ssltunnel's client.
+'proxy_port'          : the listening proxy port.
+Receives cleartext for *client* role and ciphertext for *server* role.
+'server_port'         : the port of the server to forward the data to.
+'server_host'         : the host name of the server to forward the data to.

-* options.server_public_cert: Server public certificate.
+'client_public_cert'  : client's role public certificate.

-* options.server_private_cert:
-Server private certificate.
-Not needed for createClient().
+'server_public_cert'  : client's role private certificate.

-* options.client_public_cert:
+'client_private_cert' : servers's role public certificate.
-Client  public certificate.
+'server_private_cert' : servers's role public certificate.

-* options.client_private_cert:
-Client private certificate.
-Not needed for createServer().
+'log_level'           : One of: 'error', 'warn', 'info', or 'log'.
+'keep_alive'          : Whether to use TCP keep alive when connecting to *server* role.
+This setting is relevant to *client* role only.

 ## Enjoy!